 When trying to find a great real estate agent, it can be hard to know where to begin.
 You know you want a positive real estate experience, and your agent will play a significant factor in determining that.
-Follow the guidelines below, and you should be able to find an amazing agent that exceeds your expectations.
+Follow the guidelines below, and you should be able to find an amazing agent who exceeds your expectations.

 Table of Contents: